How did you become involved in sales, and what excites you about it?

 AWS has introduced several new products recently, expanding its capabilities into the supply chain, 5G, training sessions, and more.
 Which product excites you the most?

 I'm excited about our data story.
-AWS started in infrastructure with computing, storage, and networking, and we've transitioned to helping our customers see the value of data, whether it's where to store it or how to organise it to maximise its value.
+AWS started in infrastructure with computing, storage, and networking, and we've transitioned to helping our customers see the value of data, whether it's where to store it or how to organize it to maximize its value.
 There is so much insight to gain from payment data, for example, which can be delivered back to customers in various ways.

 Can you give an example of the way your customers can use data to help their own customers?